 In their first public move in their head coaching search, the Browns requested an interview with a familiar face, considering former offensive coordinator Todd Monken for the opening, league sources told News 5.

 Monken, 59, was the Browns' offensive coordinator in 2019 under then-head coach Freddie Kitchens.
-He is currently the offensive coordinator for the Baltimore Ravens, for whom the Browns have submitted an interview request.
+He is currently the offensive coordinator for the Baltimore Ravens, with whom the Browns have put in their interview request.

 Monken left the Browns after Kitchens' sole year as head coach, becoming Georgia's offensive coordinator and quarterbacks coach.
 He rejoined the NFL in 2023 with the Ravens and in his first season went 13-4 as the AFC's top seed in that year's playoffs.

-Last January, Monken signed a contract extension with the Ravens following his work leading Baltimore's offense to a No. 1 ranking and quarterback Lamar Jackson to his best statistical season.
+Last January, Monken signed a contract extension with the Ravens following his work to lead Baltimore's offense to a No. 1 rank and quarterback Lamar Jackson to his best statistical season.